Trafitto/place-compagni-di-merende/README.md

 ##### You can have one!
 Go on, choose!!

-You can also specify your favorite companion by adding it to the url
+Specify your favorite companion by adding it to the url

 `<img src="http://0.0.0.0:5000/place/pacciani">`